glihm/kipt/README.md

 -- No args -> kipt.out
 local logger = logger_init()

--- Reuse this opts in each one as each function
--- only looks for it's configuration options.
-The other -- are ignored.

 local decl_res, err = declare(
     "mycontract",
     { watch_interval = 300, artifacts_path = "./target/dev" }